Skip to content

 LAKEKEEPER__NATS_TOPIC iceberg The subject to publish events to

-LAKEKEEPER__NATS_USER test-user User to authenticate against nats, needs LAKEKEEPER__NATS_PASSWORD
+LAKEKEEPER__NATS_USER test-user User to authenticate against NATS, needs LAKEKEEPER__NATS_PASSWORD

 LAKEKEEPER__NATS_PASSWORD test-password Password to authenticate against nats, needs LAKEKEEPER__NATS_USER

-LAKEKEEPER__NATS_CREDS_FILE /path/to/file.creds Path to a file containing nats credentials
+LAKEKEEPER__NATS_CREDS_FILE /path/to/file.creds Path to a file containing NATS credentials

-LAKEKEEPER__NATS_TOKEN xyz Nats token to use for authentication
+LAKEKEEPER__NATS_TOKEN xyz NATS token to use for authentication

 Kafka